JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 ## Introduction

-The more I study investing, the more I realize it’s not just about money — it’s also about **personality**.
+The more I study investing, the more I realize it’s not just about money,  it’s also about **personality**.
 Two people can hold the same ETF portfolio and have wildly different experiences depending on their temperament, patience, and emotional response to volatility.
 I enjoy watching content from different investor takes on platforms like Youtube who have varying visions, experiences, and advice with investing.